-If you’ve ever packed a small suitcase in your live you know that it can be a struggle.
+If you’ve ever packed a small suitcase in your life you know that it can be a struggle.
 You make a selection of clothes and shoes and soon find out that all this stuff will not fit in the case.
 Another selection is made: ‘do I really need to bring 3 pairs of shoes?
 Maybe 2 is enough.’
-It’s even more a struggle when the airline only allows 1 piece of hand luggage so your handbag has to also fit in the small suitcase.
+It’s, even more, a struggle when the airline only allows 1 piece of hand luggage so your handbag has to also fit in the small suitcase.
 I usually end up with a suitcase that needs some pushing and tugging to get zipped up.
 Now imagine this scenario mentioned above without knowing your holiday destination.
 Yes, that’s even more of a challenge!

 A few months ago I booked my 3rd holiday on the SRPRS.ME travel website.
-They offer all kinds of holidays like ‘city tripping’, ‘broke’, ‘multi city’, ‘solo together’, and ‘road tripping’.
+They offer all kinds of holidays like ‘city tripping’, ‘broke’, ‘multi-city’, ‘solo together’, and ‘road tripping’.
 They arrange everything for you!
 Airline tickets, a lovely hotel or super fun hostel and they even send you a card at what time you need to be at the airport.
 But that’s where it ends as for providing information AND where the fun part starts!

 You’ll book a holiday without knowing the destination on forehand.
 You are able to select a few things though.
 Want a single or double room in your hotel/hostel?
 Not a problem.
 Already seen Rome and Dublin?
 You can exclude a few cities.
-The request I made while booking this last holiday is that I didn’t want to go to a capital city since i’ve seen many already.
+The request I made while booking this last holiday is that I didn’t want to go to a capital city since I’ve seen many already.

 Schiphol, Eindhoven or Rotterdam/The Hague Airport?

 A few weeks before departing you receive a card with the time you have to be at a specific airport.
-In the Netherlands this could be Schiphol, Eindhoven or Rotterdam/The Hague airport.
+In the Netherlands, this could be Schiphol, Eindhoven or Rotterdam/The Hague airport.
 1 week before your trip you can find the weather report on a specially made webpage for you (and your travel buddy).
 There you can find the weather report for your destination unknown.
 At least this gives you some sense of packing direction!
 Will you need to bring a bikini or warm sweater?

-In my case it was more swimwear, shorts and flipflops than sweaters and socks as the weather report was 29 degrees.
+In my case, it was more swimwear, shorts and flipflops than sweaters and socks as the weather report was 29 degrees.

 Don’t Open the Scratch Card at Home, Be Strong! – Day 1

 You’ll also get another piece of mail with a scratch card.
 The challenge is to not open this card at home but to scratch it at the airport.
-This is a true test in self discipline!
+This is a true test in self-discipline!
 I had to be at Rotterdam/The Hague airport at 2pm and during lunch with a friend at the airport I scratched my card.
 It’s really fun to debate with friends on where you’ll end up.
 Perhaps it could be Spain or Greece with that kind of temperature?
-I wouldn’t mind Greece since i’ve never been there and it’s high on my travel list.
+I wouldn’t mind Greece since I’ve never been there and it’s high on my travel list.
 Arriving at the airport I already took a peek at the departure board.
 Since you need to be at any airport 2 hours before departing I added this to my waiting time and saw that a flight to Kos, Greece was departing around 4pm.
 AHA!
 You see!
 It must be Greece, lucky me!

 During lunch I scratched my card and entered the code on my mobile phone, unlocking my destination.
 I told my friend I already knew it was Kos and that it would be funny if it would be another location.

 It was not Kos but another city/country I’ve never been before so I was just as excited (and double as surprised!).
-The travel information about flights and stay is send to your mail right away so all you have to do next is check in and grab a drink.
+The travel information about flights and stay is sent to your mail right away so all you have to do next is check in and grab a drink.

 Hot, Hungry and in Desperate Need of a Shower